DevTony101/vue-cli-plugin-clean/README.md

 ```
 vue add clean
 ```
-It'll then ask you what additional features (the ones seen above) do you want to add, **by default they are all set to true**, which means they are all going to be addef unless said otherwise.
-Please note that if you don't select any feature, the plugin will only delete the files mentioned above and install no additional dependency.
+It'll then ask you what additional features (the ones seen above) do you want to add, **by default they are all set to true**, which means they are all going to be added unless said otherwise.

+**Note**: This plugin is only intended to be used right after a project is created as it deletes **all** the components.
+This might change in future versions.

 ## License
 [MIT](https://github.com/DevTony101/vue-cli-plugin-clean/blob/master/LICENSE)